julelang/manual/src/introduction/syntax.md

 ```

 ## Statements

-Statements separates with statement terminator.\
-The statement terminator of Jule is the semicolon (`;`).\
+Statements are separated by a statement terminator: the semicolon (`;`).\
-Also, we sayed each statement separates with statement terminator and it is true.
-But statement terminator is always necessary?
-No.\
-You can use statement terminator if you want write two or more statement as side-by-side.
-Except that, not necessary.\
-Well, how we separate statements?
-Easy, please skip to next line or finish write.
+However, unless you're writing two or more statements on the same line, you don't need to include it, because JuleC will insert it automatically.

 For example:
 ```jule